danielabar/meblog/src/markdown/dynamic-ruby-and-long-term-maintenance.md

 ## Dynamic Job Dispatcher

 After some deeper investigation, I discovered the missing piece.
-The `Article` model had a callback that didn't directly reference `DataSyncer` at all:
+The `Article` model had a callback that didn't directly reference `DataSyncer`, but was invoking it indirectly:

 ```ruby
 # app/models/article.rb